 In the margins of this letter there appears a note that Kubovy’s wife added later, which reinforces the view that Kubovy’s appeal of July 1, 1944, to Pehle was not an isolated instance carried out at his own initiative, but a comprehensive strategic approach aimed at sabotaging the extermination facilities at Auschwitz using ground forces rather than airstrikes.
 Miriam Kubovy wrote, “One month later the Jews in two concentration camps in Slovakia were released by force by partisans.
 Already in July 1944 the World Jewish Congress had asked for such action.
 The World Jewish Congress had consulted specialists and had been told that it could be done in Oswiecim as well as in other death camps.”

 It is difficult to say whether the success of the operation in Slovakia indicates that a similar operation on Polish soil would have been successful.
 For the purposes of the present discussion, the important point is that Kubovy’s letter to Pehle was not an isolated incident but rather part of a process of examination and assessment that took place within the offices of the wjc.
-This finding is reinforced by the minutes of a joint meeting of the Advisory Council on European Jewish Affairs and European Representative Committee that took place on October 17, 1944, at which Kubovy presented a detailed report on the call for action against extermination sites at Auschwitz: “We have said to all whom it might concern: History will never understand that there have been death factories organized to kill human beings at a speedy pace, and that nothing was done to destroy these installations, so as to slow down at least – the pace of the slaughters.
+This finding is reinforced by the minutes of a joint meeting of the Advisory Council on European Jewish Affairs and the European Representative Committee that took place on October 17, 1944, at which Kubovy presented a detailed report on the call for action against extermination sites at Auschwitz: “We have said to all whom it might concern: History will never understand that there have been death factories organized to kill human beings at a speedy pace, and that nothing was done to destroy these installations, so as to slow down at least – the pace of the slaughters.
 We have asked that the installation be attacked in force either by the Polish underground or by Soviet paratroopers or, if possible, by allied paratroopers.”

 Throughout that month the exterminations at Auschwitz continued, including the slaughter of Jews from the Theresienstadt ghetto.
 Although a total of 33,000 Jews had been killed over the course of 31 days, the possibility of an airstrike never once came up during the meeting!
 At a later stage of the discussion, Kubovy described the efforts taken to bring about a ground attack against the extermination sites.
 In terms of contacts with the Polish government-in-exile, he explained that despite the initially positive approach demonstrated by the government representative, the difficult position in which the Polish underground found itself following the failed revolt in Warsaw effectively prevented any action against the extermination facilities at Auschwitz.
 Kubovy presented a similar assessment of the Polish underground’s inability to take action again the death camp in a letter to the chairman of the Jewish Agency’s Rescue Committee, Yitzhak Gruenbaum, on October 16, 1944, a day before the meeting, when he wrote, “Dr. Schwarzbart informed me on September 8 that the Polish Council of Ministers decided on August 25 to ask ‘The Commander of the Home Army to consider the possibilities of destroying the concentration camps and freeing the political prisoners before they are murdered or deported and that appropriate orders were issued by the Commander in Chief.’
 It seems however that the Polish Home Army is in no position to carry out the instructions it has been given.”